 “The Importance of Players” by Alan25main

-Do you pay attention to the players at a table before you join a poker game?
+Do you pay attention to the players at a table before you join a free poker game?
 You should!
 Alan25main explains why.

 Decisions, decisions!
 You enter the card room or lobby and see a dozen tables playing your favorite game and at your price–and most have an open seat.
 How do you decide which table to join?

 You could pick one at random.
 You may not know anyone, but that means they don’t know you, either.
 So, this option has neither any advantage nor any disadvantage.
 It’s simply an unknown.

 You could pick one filled with familiar faces.
 Unless you have strong feelings about the players, this has an advantage in that you’ve dealt with this group before so you may know how to play them, and, if they’re friends, you’ll have a good time socially.

 You could pick one where you know, but don’t enjoy, the players.
 The disadvantage is obvious, unless you think you can out-play most of them.

 You could pick one where you see a group of fish you’ve met and defeated before.
 Again, an obvious advantage to you.